nourishing niki logo

 • Spoon the mixture into cupcake liners in a muffin tray or into a cake tin lined with parchment paper.

-• Melt 2 tbsp Biscoff spread and drizzle onto the cheesecake mix.
+• Melt 2 tbsp Biscoff spread and drizzle the melted biscoff onto the cheesecake mix.

 • Crush your biscuits and sprinkle on top.